erushinj/moon-alarmingly-streamlined-spawngroups/README.md

             Maxed Law Multipliers
         </th>
         <td>
-            Always uses enemy spawn limits corresponding to a full crew, regardless of how many players there are.
+            Always uses enemy spawn limits corresponding to a full crew, regardless of how many players there are
         </td>
     </tr>
     <tr>